 Our purest historical (finally Vikings without horns!) board game on the list draws from the events in the year 878.
 Vikings are terrorizing the coasts of England and the locals are trying to fight them off.

-878 Vikings is an area control war game, similar to Risk (and even more similar to 1775: Rebellion, a game I featured recently).
+878 Vikings is an area control war game, similar to Risk (and even more similar to 1775: Rebellion).
 It’s played in 1 vs 1 or 2 vs 2 teams.
-The game ends when one of the sides meets their victory conditions for territories held or sign a Treaty of Wedmore.
+The game ends when one of the sides meets their victory conditions for territories held or signs a Treaty of Wedmore.

 Welcome to England